-Be IT FURTHER RESOLVED that the City of San Diego offers its fullest cooperation to coordinate its planning, zoning and development programs in the vicinity to provide essential services and to provide the desirable community and atmosphere conducive to the University of California at La Jolla, and to this end will consult and cooperate with any representative of the Board of Regents appointed for planning purposes in the development of the University.

-That UC chose to establish a comprehensive campus in San Diego is due in no small part to the involvement, enthusiasm, and commitment of the community.
+BeITFURTHERRESOLVED that the City of San Diego offers its fullest cooperation to coordinate its planning, zoning and development programs in the vicinity to provide essential services and to provide the desirable community and atmosphere conducive to the University of California at La Jolla, and to this end will consult and cooperate with any representative of the Board of Regents appointed for planning purposes in the development of the University. in no small part to the involvement, enthusiasm, and commitment of the community.
 Accordingly, UC San Diego strives to maintain a positive and productive relationship with area residents, officials, and agencies.